GSK in Canada’s Voluntary Disclosure of payments to HCPs and HCOs

 Unlike many other jurisdictions, there is no requirement in Canada for pharmaceutical companies to disclose payments made to HCPs or Healthcare Organizations (HCOs).
 However, since 2017, GSK has been among ten leading pharmaceutical companies in Canada that have voluntarily disclosed in aggregate payments to HCPs and payments to HCOs.

-Starting this year, GSK alongside ViiV Healthcare, are voluntarily expanding the reporting to include payments to individual HCPs.
-Although disclosing at the individual HCP level is not consistent with the industry approach in Canada, it does align to both GSK’s global commitment and what is required of the pharmaceutical industry in many other countries, including the US, European countries, Australia and Japan.
+As of last year, GSK and ViiV Healthcare have voluntarily expanded reporting to include payments to individual HCPs.
+Disclosing at the individual HCP level in Canada aligns to both GSK’s global commitment and what is required of the pharmaceutical industry in many other countries, including the US, European countries, Australia and Japan.

 The important relationship between industry and HCPs